romilly/streamlit_spikes/README.md

-# Run remote LLMs from stremalit using the web API from OPenAI and/or Mistral.
+# Run remote LLMs from streamlit
+using the web API from OPenAI and/or Mistral.

 Experiments with [Streamlit](https://streamlit.io/)